 - 1/2 cup sugar snap peas

-- 1/2 cup parsley, cilantro or a combo of both chopped
+- 1/2 cup parsley, cilantro or both chopped

-- 2 eggs hardboiled, or boiled to your liking, peeled and halved
+- 2 eggs hard boiled (or medium boiled to your liking) halved

 Pat the salmon dry on both sides.
-Combine the olive oil, the Harissa paste, and salt and pepper to taste in a small cup.
+Combine the olive oil, harissa paste, salt and pepper to taste in a small cup.
 Brush this over the salmon, covering both sides.

-Preheat your grill pan on a medium high set burner.
+Preheat your girl pan on a medium high set burner.
 Spray lightly with veggie spray.

-Lay the salmon, skin side down, onto the heated grill, and cook for about 6 minutes.
-Gently flip over and cook another 4 minutes or until just cooked through.
+Lay the salmon, skin side down, onto the heat grill pan.
+Cook for about 6 minutes on first side.
+Gently flip over and cook another 4 minutes, or until just cooked through.

-Remove from heat to a plate.
+Remove from the heat to a plate.
 Let cool and then flake into large bite size chunks.

 This can be done the day before and set aside in the refrigerator until you are ready to cook the rest of the meal.

 Heat the butter in a pan set over medium high heat.
-Add the onions and the garlic.
-Cook until just starting to soften and turn golden.
-Add the curry paste, chili flakes (if using) and some salt and pepper to taste.
+Add the onions and cook for 3 minutes.
+Add the garlic and cook another minute or so.
+The onions should just be softening.
+Add the curry paste, chilli flakes and some salt and pepper to taste.
 Stir to coat the onions.

-Add 3/4 of the scallions and the rice, and stir into the onion mixture for a good minute until well coated.
+Add 3/4 of the scallions and the rice.
+Stir into the onion mixture for a good minute, until well coated.

 Simmer for 20-25 minutes, till the rice is almost tender, but not quite.
 There should still be a little bit of liquid in the pot.

-Quickly lay the zucchini quarters and sugar snap peas over the rice, and place the lid back over the pot.
+Quickly lay the zucchini quarters and the peas over the rice, and place the lid back on.

-Cook for another 5-10 minutes or so, depending on where the rice was at.
+Cook for another 5-10 minutes, depending on where the rice was at.

-At this point the liquid should have been absorbed, the rice tender, and the veggies just cooked through.
+At this point the liquid should've been absorbed, the rice tender, and the veggies just cooked through.

-Remove from heat and gently stir in the parsley and cilantro, saving some of the herbs for a garnish.
-Add salmon flakes.
+Remove from the heat and gently stir in the parsley and the cilantro, saving some of the herbs for a garnish.
+Add the salmon flakes.

 Place into a serving dish.
 Lay the eggs on top.
-Sprinkle the remaining scallions on top.
-Serve with some more chopped cilantro.
+Sprinkle with remaining scallions, parsley and cilantro.

 I state that you will need 1 cup + of stock.
 This is affected by the rice you are using (check the cooking directions for the rice you are using)

 The salmon can be prepared in advance.
-In fact, it can be left over salmon fillet from another meal.
+In fact it can be leftover salmon from another meal.

-The eggs can be prepared in advance, and peeled.
-Just wait to cut them until serving.
+The eggs can be prepared in advance and peeled.
+Just wait to slice them in half until serving.

-While I state that the veggies can be steamed with the rice, feel free to also prepare these in advance.
-You can also grill or sauté these till just tender (do not over cook)
+While I state that the veggies can be steamed with the rice, feel free to also prepare them in advance.
+You can also grill or sauté them till just tender (do not over cook)

-While this meal is great hot, it is also traditionally served at room temperature.
+While this meal is great hot, traditionally it is served at room temperature.
+Do what you want!